nimra-asi/Serif_Health_DS_takehome/README.md

 Update the "hospital_extract_data_loc" and "payer_extract_data_loc" variables with the location of the hospital and payer data location respectively.
 Update the "output_loc" variable with the location where you would like any output files to be saved (in Jupyter notebook, cell 2).

 # Results Overview
-* 33 rows in the hospital data were not matched out of 222 total rows in hospital extract (match rate: 85%)
+* 33 rows were not matched out of 222 total rows in hospital extract (match rate: 85%)
-* 21 rows in the payer data were not matched out of 265 total unique rows (from relevant payers i.e. payers present in the hospital data) (match rate: 92%).
+* 21 rows were not matched out of 265 total unique rows in the the payer extract (this number refers only to data from relevant payers i.e. payers present in the hospital data) (match rate: 92%).
 * The columns used for matching were: code, payer, hospital_name (by mapping EIN in hospital data to the releveant hospital name).
 This was possible with some quick Googling since we only had 3 unique hospitals/EINs present in this dataset.
-* Additional columns were explored for matching:
+* Additional columns explored for matching were:
 **"cms_baseline_schedule"/"setting" from hospital/payer extracts respectively and
-  "negotiation_type"/"standard_charge_methodology from hospital/payer extracts respectively
+  "negotiation_type"/"standard_charge_methodology" from hospital/payer extracts respectively
-However, ultimatley decided to match only on payer, code and hospital_name because although the additional match criteria saw a sharp drop in data expansion, it was accompanied by a sharp decrease in match rates as well so payoff did not seem worth it.
-Additionally, a number of assumption were made when trying to standardize the data between the two extracts and would want to build additional confidence before using.
+* However, ultimately decided to match only on payer, code and hospital_name because although the additional match criteria saw a sharp drop in data expansion, it was accompanying sharp decrease in match rates did not seem like a worthwhile payoff.
+Additionally, a number of assumption were made when trying to standardize the data between the two extracts in these columns and would want to build additional confidence before using.

 # TO DO:
 * This solution is only possible because we only had a few EINs present that can be quickly researched.
 Ideally, would like to have a comprehensive EIN to hospital crosswalk file rather than manual inputs (as was performed here).